hsed/fyp/README.md

 >This project investigates the design of a framework to fuse two vastly different deep learning architectures in a way that predictions of one output can be used to help predict the other whilst utilising previous estimates to refine future ones.
 The two tasks considered are 3D hand skeleton (pose) estimation using CNNs and estimated hand skeleton based egocentric action recognition using RNNs.
-Multiple techniques are proposed, the best of which reduces the raw error gap in action recognition accuracy when using predicted hand skeletons versus using ground truth data from 4.3% to just 1%.

 ---